Eniola Aluko disappointed and surprised by players not supporting her stance

 She told BBC Sport: "Would there have been a different response if homophobic statements were made to players?
 I think there would be.

-"Some of this is just a lack of appreciation of what racism is, and what bullying is.
+"Some of this is just a lack of appreciation of what racism is.
 A lot of this is, 'it hasn't happened to me, I can't relate to that, so I'm not going to comment'.
 That, to me, can't be a team.

 "I've got to be able to put myself in your shoes and say, 'even though I can't understand what it may feel like, I'm going to try and understand and I'm going to support you regardless'.
 That is a team.